Introduction – The World’s Beaches Are Calling: Where Will Summer 2026 Take You?

 - Reusable water bottles to stay hydrated on the go.

-- Sand-proof phone case or dry bag for island hopping.
+- Sand-proof phone case or dry bag for island hopping (check our curated list of top beach essentials)

 - Travel insurance, especially if you plan on doing water sports or traveling with kids.